reharris2/Homework-1-Bootcamp-Kickstart/README.md

          1. Plays are the only successful subcategory of the theater parent group with a 65.1%.
 Musicals and spaces have under 50%                    probability of success.
       ![alt text](https://github.com/reharris2/Homework-1-Bootcamp-Kickstart/blob/master/musicSC.PNG)

+         1. In the film & video category, it appears to be either sink or swim.
+Documentaries, shorts, and television projects were                   successful at a 100% rate.
+While the other subcategory projects all failed or were cancelled.